Can I Get a Felony Expunged?

 How We Can Help

-The Illinois felony defense attorneys of Bruno Law Offices may be able to help you reduce the negative impact your felony conviction may have on your life.
+The Champaign criminal defense attorneys at Bruno Law Offices may be able to help you reduce the negative impact your felony conviction may have on your life.
 We have decades of experience not only helping clients fight their criminal charges, but we’ve also helped clients move on with their lives after their convictions by either getting their records expunged or sealed.
 We may be able to do the same for you.

 We can help ensure that the process for requesting an expungement or sealing is followed correctly and assist you in court should that be necessary.
 Call us today at (217) 328-6000 or contact us online to discuss getting your conviction expunged.
 The consultation is free.